C-PNAM/c-pnam.github.io/_pages/projects.md

 ---
 layout: page
-title: Research Themes
+title: research topics
 permalink: /research/
-description: A growing collection of your cool projects.
+description: v
 nav: true
 nav_order: 3
 display_categories: [work, fun]
 horizontal: false
 ---
+This page is a list of the current set of research themes that members of the centre are working on.

 <!-- pages/projects.md -->
 <div class="projects">